corbett-mcguire/capstonefrontend/README.md

 -User should be able to access homepage and see intuitive menu interface.
--User should be able to scroll up and down the page while maintaining a stationary and accessible header.
--User should be able to view search bar in header.
--User should be able to access search bar to locate internal page posts.

 -User should be able to create, update, delete, edit posts.

 ERD